ilpropheta/ilpropheta.github.io/README.md

   - got my BSc in Computer Engineering in Rome
   - started MSc in Computer Engineering in Rome
 - 2009
-  - used OpenGL for the first time and practiced graphics programming
+  - coded with OpenGL for the first time and practiced graphics programming
   - written my first line of C++
 - 2010
-  - used Qt and boost for the first time
+  - coded with Qt and boost for the first time
   - written a glsl shader for the first time
   - got my MSc in Computer Engineering in Rome
 - 2011